 Fluoride is a naturally occurring mineral that helps build strong teeth and prevent cavities.

 The Centers for Disease Control and Prevention (CDC) say that fluoridated water has reduced tooth decay by about 25 percent.

-It joins into the tooth structure when teeth are developing to strengthen the enamel of the teeth, making them less vulnerable to bacteria and cavities for life.
+It joins into the tooth structure when teeth are developing to strengthen the enamel of the teeth, making them less vulnerable to bacteria and cavities.

 It slows or even reverses the development of cavities by harming bacteria that cause cavities.

 When taken together, these benefits may help to

 Reduce the amount of time and money a person has to spend at the dentist

 By preventing cavities and slowing the growth of bacteria, fluoride treatment may also: